It looks like I've linked you here myself. Linking people to a blogpost I wrote is often a bit akward, especially at work.

 To finish things off, I added an LED light panel on the ceiling and attached an analog thermometer and traditional sauna hourglass timer to the walls.

-Since this post is already getting long, I decided to break this topic off into a separate post that is coming out next month.
-Sign up for my newsletter if you want to get notified!
+Since this post is already getting long, I decided to break this topic off into a dedicated post.

 The total cost of the sauna was 1275 EUR.